criipto/docs-old/index.md

 On these pages you will find the growing body of documentation on how to integrate and use Criiptos products.

-Please use the navigation on the right.
+Please use the navigation on the left.
 <br/>
 <br/>
 <br/>